nikoally/pages/hvac.md

 For part 1, use the CT program savings document and the dataset provided below.
 For part 2, search for a methodology to use and be prepared to defend your choice.

+To determine the kWH used for AC, look at the difference in usage between the cooling months (highlighted) and the heating months.
+I'd recommend computing the difference between the monthly kWh usage for each cooling months and the average heating month.
+You can use the same procedure for natural gas, but flipped.

 [CT Program Savings Document](https://energizect.com/sites/default/files/documents/Final2023CTProgramSavingsDocument_030123.pdf)

 [Site Data](assets/HVAC-activity.xlsx)

-### Guidance for Part 1
-1. To determine the kWH used for AC, look at the difference in usage between the cooling months (highlighted) and the heating months.
-I'd recommend computing the difference between the monthly kWh usage for each cooling months and the average heating month.
-2. You can use the same procedure for natural gas, but flipped.